Scroll to top

 © 2019, EdComs Ltd by edcoms.com

-Spotlight on CSR: Q&A with Clearwater International
+Spotlight on CSR: Q&A with Clearwater

 Spotlight on CSR

-Corporate finance firm Clearwater International is focused on promoting social mobility through their ESG and impact strategy.
+Corporate finance firm Clearwater is focused on promoting social mobility through their ESG and impact strategy.
 As part of that effort, they are investing in a financial education programme for 11-to-16-year-olds attending school in Birmingham, Greater London, Greater Manchester, and Leeds, all cities where the company has offices.

 In the next three years, they aim to support students develop critical financial literacy skills through short online modules and offline classroom activities.
 The programme demystifies finances through everyday-life examples and socio-emotional skills such as self-awareness, prioritising, and self-control, and beyond the online and classroom resources includes school workshops to kickstart the programme and teacher training.
 We’ve interviewed Jo Daley, director and head of impact at Clearwater, to understand the reasoning behind the programme: